 How to Keep Your Google Ad Grants Program Account in Compliance

-With such a high risk of non-profits losing their grants, Rank Fuse Interactive has a few tips for how you can keep your account in compliance with the new rules put in place by Google.
+With such a high risk of non-profits losing their grants, Rank Fuse Digital Marketing has a few tips for how you can keep your account in compliance with the new rules put in place by Google.

 If your CTRs aren’t high enough, you may be able to increase them by getting rid of low-quality keywords and instead focusing on long-tail keywords with high quality scores.
 You may also consider removing keywords that are targeting your competitors or ones that have low quality scores.